PinkMean/PinkMean/README.md

 # 🌸 Welcome to PINKLEARNING with PINKMEAN!

 ## About Me
  Hey there! 👋 I'm a Business Analyst, Data Analyst, Educator, Content creator, and Programmer.
-I love making technology and design accessible by simplifying complex processes for teaching and helping others.
+I'm passionate about simplifying complex processes to make learning easier for everyone.

 ## Stay Connected:
 💬 Follow me on [GitHub](https://github.com/pinkmean), LinkedIn, and [YouTube](https://www.youtube.com/pinkleaarning) to keep up with my latest projects and insights.